utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 To add the Postman CLI configuration to your Azure DevOps pipeline, do the following:

-1. Create a new YAML file in your Azure Repos Git repository, and then edit the file.
+1. Create a new YAML file in your Azure Repos repository, and then edit the file.
 1. Add the Postman CLI configuration you copied from Postman to the YAML file:
     * Replace all instances of `$(POSTMAN_API_KEY)` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
     > Postman recommends that you store your Postman API key as a secret variable in Azure Pipelines to keep it secure.
 To learn more about secret variables, see [the Azure Pipelines documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).